theunicornguild/the-reading-potato/10_registration/02_python_4_view.md

 	return render(request, 'register.html', context)
 ```

 All the steps are almost identical to the `article_create` view.
 The difference is the password.
-Django does not allow us to save the password as plain text, we need to hash it first which can be considered as a form of encryption to secure the password.
+Django does not allow us to save the password as plain text, we need to hashes it first which can be considered as a form of encryption to secure the password.
 So, we won't save the user to the database yet.
 ```python
 user = form.save(commit=False)
 ```